-So in the interest of consumer awareness, we’re bringing the enlightenment.
-Because being on the wrong plan can be a costly mistake, and one that’s completely avoidable.
+So in the interest of consumer awareness, we’re bringing you the enlightenment.
+Because being on the wrong plan can be a costly mistake, and an avoidable one at that.

 Did you know that distribution companies charge different metering rates for Low Users and Standard Users of electricity, to ensure there’s a fair spread of cost amongst users?
 (Now you do!).
 User Plans and rates are set by the distribution companies, at thresholds based on kilowatt (kWh) usage per year.
 Households that use more than 8,000kWh each year should be on a Standard User plan, while households that use less than 8,000kWh over a year should be on a Low user plan.
 From Christchurch south, however, the threshold is 9,000kWh.

 Has a higher daily charge, but a lower charge per kWh used, so if you’re using lots of electricity, the lower unit charge balances things out.
 If you’re living North of Christchurch and using more than 8,000 units a year you’re generally better off on a Standard User plan.
 Further south, the threshold is 9,000 units a year.
 The sorts of situations we’d expect of Standard Users include households of more than two people who are home a lot and use a lot of electricity for heating and hot water, or large flats.
 Heating methods more than anything will contribute to higher usage.
 Heaters used constantly, like panel or oil heaters, underfloor heating, uninsulated hot water cylinders, and heated swimming/spa pools all contribute to higher usage.

 The Low User plan: